typst/packages/packages/preview/funarray-0.2.0/README.md

 ## Unsafe Functions
 The core functions are defined in `funarray_unsafe.typ`.
 However, assertions (error checking) are not there and it is generally not being advised to use these directly.
 Still, if being cautious, one can use the imported `funarray_unsafe` module in `funarray(.typ)`.
 All function names are the same.
+To access with package usage, use `unsafe_functions` to return the module.